ClementTsang/bottom/README.md

 - Basic mode is heavily inspired by [htop's](https://hisham.hm/htop/) design.

 - This application was written with many, _many_ libraries, and built on the work of many talented people.
 This application would be impossible without their work.
+I used to thank them all individually but the list got too large...

 - And of course, thanks to all contributors!